• Skip to main content

 16. Whiskey Smash

 The whiskey smash is one of the older types of cocktails out there, but it is also an unappreciated one.
-In many ways, the cocktail is a cross between a mint julep and a whisky sour, containing some elements of each.
+In many ways, the cocktail is a cross between a mint julep and a whiskey sour, containing some elements of each.

 15. Steam Roller

 The steam roller is interesting because it is a cocktail that relies on steam beer, which is a type of beer made with lager yeast that does not use refrigeration as part of the process.
 This creates a full-bodied and appealing beer.
-The steam roller cocktail uses this type of beer, along with elderflower liqueur, cherry liqueur, whisky, lemon juice and ice.
+The steam roller cocktail uses this type of beer, along with elderflower liqueur, cherry liqueur, whiskey, lemon juice and ice.

 14. Stinger